-Authority: T.C.A. §§4-5-202, 4-5-204, 63-17-105, 63-17-116 and 63-17-128 Administrative History: Original rule filed September 18, 1991; effective November 2, 1991.
+Authority: T.C.A. §§ 4-5-202, 4-5-204, 63-17-105, 63-17-116, 63-17-116(e), and 63-17-128.
+Administrative History: Original rule filed September 18, 1991; effective November 2, 1991.
 Repeal and new rule filed January 31, 2000; effective April 15, 2000.
 Amendment filed April 26, 2002; effective July 10, 2002.
 Amendment filed July 22, 2003; effective October 5, 2003.
 Amendment filed September 11, 2006; effective November 25, 2006.
+Amendment filed June 28, 2013; effective September 26, 2013.

-1370-1-.10 CLINICAL FELLOWSHIPS AND SUPERVISION.
+1370-01-.10 CLINICAL FELLOWSHIPS, CLINICAL EXTERNS, AND SUPERVISION.

-- (1) Clinical Fellows must work under the supervision of a licensed or ASHA certified Speech Language Pathologist or Audiologist ('supervising licensee'). - (a) The clinical fellowship experience shall include no less than thirty-six (36) supervisory activities in the following combination: - 1.
-Eighteen (18) direct (on-site) observations, with one (1) hour equaling one (1) on-site observation. - 2.
-Eighteen (18) monitored activities which may, for example, include telephone conferences, tape reviews, and record reviews. - (b) Each month of the clinical fellowship shall include two (2) on-site observations and two (2) other monitored activities.

-(2) Procedure for Registration

-- (a) An applicant for registration as a Clinical Fellow shall cause a graduate transcript to be submitted directly from the educational institution to the Board's Administrative Office.
-The transcript must show that graduation with at least a master's or doctorate level degree has been completed and must carry the official seal of the institution. - (b) An applicant for registration as a Clinical Fellow shall successfully complete a minimum of three hundred and seventy-five (375) clock hours of supervised clinical experience ("practicum") with individuals having a variety of communications disorders, as required by ASHA.
-The experience shall have been obtained through an accredited college or university which is recognized by ASHA.
-The applicant shall cause the Department Chair or other program head to provide directly to the Board's Administrative Office a letter attesting to the standards of the Practicum and the applicant's successful completion.

-(c) All supervising licensees must register any and all Clinical Fellows working under their supervision with the Board on a Registration form to be provided by the Board at the request of the supervising licensee.
-Registration must be made by the supervising licensee before or within ten (10) days of retaining each Clinical Fellow.

-(3) Period of effectiveness
+- (1) Clinical Fellows must work under the supervision of a licensed or ASHA certified Speech Language Pathologist ("supervising licensee"). - (a) The clinical fellowship experience shall include no less than thirty-six (36) supervisory activities in the following combination: - Eighteen (18) direct (on-site) observations, with one (1) hour equaling one (1) onsite observation. - 2.
+Eighteen (18) monitored activities which may, for example, include telephone conferences, tape reviews, and record reviews. - (b) Each month of the clinical fellowship shall include two (2) on-site observations and two (2) other monitored activities. - (2) Clinical Fellows: Procedures for Registration - (a) An applicant for registration as a Clinical Fellow shall cause a graduate transcript to be submitted directly from the educational institution to the Board's Administrative Office.
+The transcript must show that graduation with at least a master's or doctorate level degree has been completed and must carry the official seal of the institution. - (b) An applicant for registration as a Clinical Fellow shall have successfully completed a minimum of four hundred (400) clock hours of supervised clinical experience (practicum) with individuals having a variety of communications disorders, as required by ASHA.
+The experience shall have been obtained through an accredited institution.
+The applicant shall have a letter transmitted directly from the authorized individual at the accredited institution to the Board's Administrative office attesting to the standards of the practicum and the applicant's successful completion. - (c) All supervising licensees must register any and all Clinical Fellows working under their supervision with the Board on a Registration form to be provided by the Board at the request of the supervising licensee.
+Registration must be made by the supervising licensee before or within ten (10) days of retaining each Clinical Fellow. - (3) Clinical Fellows: Period of Effectiveness